 How a quiet SEAL became "Stay Hard"

 In December 2010, the entrepreneur Jesse Itzler ran a 24-hour relay in San Diego and noticed one man on a rival team who never stopped, never sat down, and barely spoke.
-Itzler asked him his name, then asked him to come live in his Manhattan apartment for a month.
+Itzler asked his name, then asked him to come live in his Manhattan apartment for a month.
 Goggins said yes.
-Itzler turned the experiment into Living with a SEAL (2015), the bestseller that introduced a quiet operator to a million people who had never heard his name.
+Itzler turned it into Living with a SEAL (2015), the bestseller that introduced a quiet operator to a million people who had never heard his name.

 "I'm haunted by my future goals, not by my past failures.
 I'm haunted by what I may still become."